MIT-LCP/critical-data-book/part_iii/chapter_27/README.md

-# 3.11 Signal processing: False Alarm Reduction
+# Chapter 27.
+Signal processing: False Alarm Reduction

 This directory contains the code used in the following publication: